This species is closely related to Heimia myrtifolia, differing mainly in having larger flowers[

 Photograph by: Amazoniaexotics

-Heimia salicifolia is a Deciduous Shrub up to 3.00 metres tall.
+Heimia salicifolia is a deciduous shrub growing from 0.5 - 3 metres tall.

 Easily grown in any well-drained soil in full sun[

 ].
 Especially in the cooler areas of the temperate zone this plant is best grown against a sunny wall and given a good mulch of bracken in the winter in order to protect its roots[

 Any pruning is best carried out in early spring by removing excess growth at the base of the plant[

 An intoxicating and euphoric drink is made by crushing the wilted leaves in water and leaving the liquid in a sunny position for three days to ferment[

 ].
 In larger quantities this can induce hallucinations and produces a vision that is typically overcast in yellow[

 The leaves are antispasmodic antisyphilitic, astringent, emetic, diuretic, febrifuge, haemostatic, hallucinogenic, laxative, sedative, sudorific, tonic and vulnerary[

 ].
 An infusion serves to stabilize the blood pressure and relieve anxiety[